Slijs/test-repo/README.md

 # test-repo
-This is a test repo for coursera data scientists toolbox
+A test repo for coursera data scientists toolbox